samcofer/sol-eng-docker/k8s.md

 ### Product

-- [x] rebuild the RSP pod while sessions are in flight... sessions get disconnected / picked up / but then a 401 error...
+- [ ] rebuild the RSP pod while sessions are in flight... sessions get disconnected / picked up / but then a 401 error...
     - Need to make the .pem .pub files persistent
+    - Turns out this is a little trickier than I thought...
+Need to do some sleuthing on when launcher/rsp can communicate and when they cannot
 - [x] separate RSP / launcher... then the homepage does not load at all if launcher is not working (reported. waits 2 minutes for timeout)
 - [x] rstudio-launcher > somefile 2>&1 gives no output... and nothing in the file... (same problem as RSP... come on 1.3!)
 - [ ] how restrictive is the `launcher.conf` URL?
-(Pretty restrictive... cannot use a domain name)
+(Pretty restrictive... cannot
+  use a domain name)
 - [x] does launcher _actually_ need the `job-launcher` role?
 I'm not using it...?
 NO!
 It doesn't!
 - [x] does launcher need the home directory...? (seems like it)...
 YES
 - [x] is there a way to provision users on the launcher server...
 RSP gets it from PAM logon...
     - UID / GID _has_ to be the same, or problems!
     - This can be done via LDAP / SSSD!
 Too cool!
 The `/etc/nsswitch.conf` file takes care of it.
 Test with `getent passwd username`
 - [x] Does the launcher need `/home` mounted?
 It does not!
 - [x] Does the launcher need licensing?
 Nope!
 - [x] Does launcher need privileged?
 No!
 - [ ] Is there a way to use a persistentVolumeClaim for the launcher sessions?
 - [ ] Does RSP need R installed when the launcher is being used?
 Hopefully not!
 - [ ] Changing the image for an existing session is possible, but throws an ugly / indecipherable error
 - [ ] Some sessions start as disconnected... is this a product of my `supervisor.sh`?
-- [ ] Configuring the session stuff in `rserver.conf` (i.e. `rsession-exec-supervisor`) is a bit weird...
+- [ ] Configuring the session stuff in `rserver.conf` (i.e.
+  `rsession-exec-supervisor`) is a bit weird...

 ## Debugging Tips